Autism Spectrum Disorder

 • Asking and answering questions

-In conducting speech therapy, observe the following:
+In conducting speech therapy, observe the following;

 1. Ensure your child can communicate functionally and spontaneously.
 Your child should communicate his needs without prompts.